0kp-temp/InterviewTask/README.md

 - about 2h - ui implementation
 - about 2h - testing and bug-fixing
 - about 1h - admin stuff (readme, repo creating because not able to send zip)

+## Dev tools & test device

+Project was done using Android Studio Ladybug | 2024.2.1 Patch 2, testing was done only on debug build on Android 15 device (due to time constraints).